codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 ## Manage GIT Triggers with Codefresh UI

-To add a new GIT trigger, navigate to the Codefresh Pipeline *Configuration* view and expand the *Triggers* section.
+To add a new GIT trigger, navigate to the Codefresh Pipeline *Configuration* view and expand the *Triggers* section on the right side.
 Press the *Add Trigger* button and select a *GIT* trigger type to add.

 {% include image.html
 lightbox="true"